 The Guidelines provide that a majority of the trustees serving on our board of trustees must be independent as required by the NYSE listing standards.
 Our board of trustees has also adopted certain independence standards (the "Independence Standards") to assist it in making determinations with respect to the independence of trustees.
 The Independence Standards are available for viewing on our website at www.nationalstorageaffiliates.com.
-Based upon its review of all relevant facts and circumstances, our board of trustees affirmatively determined in each of 2020 and 2021 that George L. Chapman, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, Rebecca L. Steinfort, Mark Van Mourick and J. Timothy Warren, and in 2021 in connection with his election to the board, that Charles F. Wu, qualified as independent trustees as required by the NYSE listing standards, SEC rules, and our Guidelines and Independence Standards.
+Based upon its review of all relevant facts and circumstances, our board of trustees affirmatively determined in 2022 that George L. Chapman (who has since passed away, on March 22, 2023), Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, Rebecca L. Steinfort, Mark Van Mourick, J. Timothy Warren, and Charles F. Wu qualified as independent trustees as required by the NYSE listing standards, SEC rules, and our Guidelines and Independence Standards.
+Our board of trustees conducted a similar review in 2023 and determined that each of our non-executive trustee nominees, Paul W. Hylbert, Jr., Chad L. Meisinger, Steven G. Osgood, Dominic M. Palazzo, Rebecca L. Steinfort, Mark Van Mourick, and Charles F. Wu, qualified as independent trustees as required by the NYSE listing standards, SEC rules, and our Guidelines and Independence Standards.
 In making these determinations, the board of trustees considered the relationships and transactions described below under "Certain Relationships and Related Transactions."